ohMySol/yul-book-examples/02-EVM-data-storages/03-Storage/README.md

 In storage structs we can have a **usual struct** and a **packed struct**.

 ### Read Usual Struct
-1. Usual struct is stored as a usual 32 byte variables - in different slots.
+1. Usual struct is stored as a usual 32 byte variable - in different slots.
 Struct values are stored one by one.
 ```
 contract StructStorage {
     struct UsualStruct {